Why United Kingdom

 Do LLP members pay National Insurance?

 Yes.
-Active members are generally treated as self-employed for NIC purposes.
-They pay Class 4 NIC on profits above £12,570 (2024/25 Lower Profits Limit) and Class 2 NIC if profits exceed the Small Profits Threshold.
-Purely passive (sleeping) members may be treated differently — specialist tax advice is recommended.
+Active members are generally treated as self-employed for National Insurance Contribution (NIC) purposes under HMRC rules.
+They pay Class 4 NIC on profits above the applicable Lower Profits Limit and Class 2 NIC where applicable — subject to prevailing HMRC guidance for the relevant tax year.
+Purely passive (sleeping) members may be treated differently; specialist tax advice is recommended.

 Form Your UK LLP Today